WISE Summer School 2025

 Discussions Sessions

-There will also be an informal 30 – 40 minutes slot called “Coffee & Conversations” that is an optional session to provide an opportunity for participants to be involved in conversations in a relaxing atmosphere on matters of relevance to the Worldview of Islam through several individuals who are intellectually committed to the Worldview of Islam and its implementation in various capacities.
+There will also be an informal 40 minutes – 1 hour optional workshops on to provide an opportunity for participants to be involved in a relaxing atmosphere on matters of relevance to the Worldview of Islam through several individuals who are intellectually engaged with the Worldview of Islam and its implementation in various capacities.
+These session is as below:

 Excursions & Site Visit

-Possible places to visit: IKIM, ISTAC, Islamic Arts Museum, Janda Baik (Permaculture Farm & Waterfall)
+Possible places to visit: IKIM, ISTAC, Islamic Arts Museum, Sri Lovely Farm

 Module Synopsis